ubccr/ccrdocs/pages/portals/idm.md

 The creation of a SSH key pair and the method for using it for logins to a linux server are operating system dependent.
 We recommend you use your preferred search engine to find one of the many tutorials online for generating and using SSH keys specific to the operating system you're running.
 [This site provides everything you could want to know about SSH](https://www.ssh.com/academy).
 The CCR cluster login address is `vortex.ccr.buffalo.edu` which is a pool of login servers granting access to our clusters.

 !!!
-Warning
+Note
-    Windows users will need to to convert the SSH key pair generated into an acceptable OpenSSH format in order to use on CCR's systems.
+    Windows users will need to convert the SSH key pair generated into an acceptable OpenSSH format in order to use on CCR's systems.
 We recommend using [MobaXterm on Windows](https://mobaxterm.mobatek.net/) for creating, converting, & using SSH keys with your CCR account.
+[See below for more details](#special-ssh-key-info-for-windows-users)

 ### Add SSH Public Key